Richard Sherman says he is remorseful for actions that led to his arrest

 Sherman, a 33-year-old Stanford University graduate, is a 10-year league veteran who played seven seasons with the Seattle Seahawks before joining the 49ers before the 2018 season.

-He has played in five Pro Bowls.
+He has played in five Pro Bowls and is a free agent.